robderon/WebApplicationArchitectures/WAA-project-2021.md

 Of course, i will not search in the image drawing app base code.
 If detector detect similarities, I will do a manual check, and remove points to all assignements with similar code.

 2. I will click on your deployed URL and test the product as an end user.
+This goes without saying, features must work well, with **NO EASY TO FIND BUGS**.
+I must be able to change user without problems and without the need to reload the page, if it's a multiuser app  (I will test it using multiple usernames.)
+I will use Chrome 89 to review your work.
 I will remove points for every major bug I find.
 You will have no points if the app is not working.
 => BE NICE WITH USERS : TEST YOUR APP, DEBUG YOUR CODE

 3. Every function must be understandable without clicking : put good labels on your buttons and links.
 I will remove points if functions are note clearly presented